rgnet1/tidal-dl/README.md

 ```
 Tidal-dl will start.
 Log in by selecting the option to Select APIKey.
 Enter '5'

 Next, Selct the Index you wish.
-I reccomend the basic TV format.
-Enter '3'
+I reccomend the basic Android Auto format.
+Enter '5'

 **_Note:_** Make sure you enter ```0``` after linking your account so tidal-dl exits.
 This is necessary for the
 the login script can finish execution